 Situated on the outskirts of Southeast Houston in Alvin, Froberg's Farm is home to locally grown produce, homemade baked goods, and good old-fashioned fun!
-Known primarily for springtime strawberry picking, Froberg's is also home to one of the area's best fall festivals.
-Each weekend from October to early November, families can participate in Froberg's fall activities including a corn maze, hayrides, flower picking, plenty of traditional festival games, and a few brand new favorites.
-And in 2017, they added even more fall fun.
+Known primarily for springtime strawberry picking, Froberg's Farm is also home to one of the area's best fall festivals.
+Each weekend from late September to early November, families can participate in Froberg's fall activities, including a pumpkin patch with plenty of photo ops, flower picking, tons of games, a corn maze, playground, mining sluice, jumping pillow, and more.

 Entering the picturesque produce market at Froberg's Farm, fall decor greets each guest, followed by the delicious smells of smokehouse foods and bakery treats.
 On our recent trip to the fall festival's opening weekend, we made sure to fuel up with some homemade fruit pies and decorated pumpkin cookies before heading "out back" to the fun and games.
 Inside the market, pumpkins of all shapes and sizes are available for purchase.
 They even have a few one-of-a-kind varieties, like light-colored tiger pumpkins.
 Our three-year-old loved marveling at the mountains of pumpkins and assorted gourds as we waited to purchase silver coins to use as game tokens at the festival.